TanStack/query/README.md

 ### Load-More & Infinite-Scroll Pagination

-If all you need is page-based pagination, where the previous set of data is replaced with a new one, this section is not applicable to your use-case.
-For that, you can increment the page variable and pass it to your query via variables.

-However, if your app needs to add more data to the list along with existing one (for example, infinite loading), React Query provides you with a way to fetch additional data without deleting the current data.
-Let's use page-based pagination for simplicity, but assume that we want to append new todo items at the end of the list.

 Rendering paginated lists that can "load more" data or "infinite scroll" is a common UI pattern.
 React Query supports some useful features for querying these types of lists.
 Let's assume we have an API that returns pages of `todos` 3 at a time based on a `cursor` index:

 ```js